 Positive Social Support

 Having deep, close relationships with others can be a great stress reducer.
 When you have someone who you can trust to talk to or vent to, it can help you feel less alone, less hopeless, and less distressed.
 The opposite can be the case if your life is full of people who let you down, keep you away from positive coping skills, or cause more stress than peace in your life.
-Prioritizing healthy relationships is a wonderful and necessary way to manage stress.
+Prioritizing healthy relationships is a wonderful and necessary way to manage stress and improve overall mental health.